 On everyone’s best apps for nature lovers list for good reason.
 This app is like packing a biologist in your pocket.
-If you’re like me and always curious about the plants, insects and wildlife you see on your outdoor adventures, this app will be your new best friend.
+If you’re always curious about the plants, insects and wildlife you see on your outdoor adventures, this app will be your new best friend.
 The app allows you to upload photos to auto-identify, or ask the large user-based community to help identify unsatisfactory results.
 The website is better than the app for in-depth community aspects like upvoting and discussions.
 In tandem, the website and app are great tools to get “nature woke”.
 You can also allow your photos to be used as a public contribution to the library for each species.
 Just don’t expect it to be able to identify that new life form discovered on the Bluff Trail just yet.

 21st-century treasure hunting.
 Like Pokemon Go but much more tangible.
 A rewarding activity that’s part treasure hunting, part riddle solving.
 Great for families.
-Keep kids attention and encourages teamwork.
+Keeps children’s attention and encourages teamwork.
 Walks in the woods may be interesting to adults, but having an activity like this makes it fun and appealing to people of all ages.
 A very popular activity worldwide, you can dive deep into the community or casually find a cache or two.
 You’ll be shocked at just how many of these little treasures are hidden everywhere.